enviodev/docs/docs/HyperIndex/migration-guide-v1-v2.md

 context.Greeting.set(greetingInstance);
 ```

-Only change is in the TypeScript/ReScript type for the entity 💪
+The only change is in the TypeScript/ReScript type for the entity 💪

 ### 5. Accessing Loaded Data

-#### Access data via asyncronous get functions:
+#### Access data via asynchronous get functions:

 **Before:**